ChiragMittal/React_github_api/README.md

 Features

-1) Infinite Scrolling in all users page and profile page 2)Searching of all displayed users .
+1) Infinite Scrolling in all users page and profile page
+2) Searching of all displayed users .